High School: I Remember When

 Prom: the pinnacle of the High School social season.

 I was excited about the prospect of going to my first one…the legendary Junior Prom, 1976.
 Everyone who was anyone would be there.
-The theme that year was “Stairway to Heaven”.
-It promised to be a magical evening.
+But that year, there weren’t any decorations, though.
+The class president used all the class money on dope and when time came to buy decortions for the prom they couldn’t afford anything.
+It was just bare, unadorned High School cafeteria.

 Here I am, soliciting a date two hours before the Prom started.